 3.Stream API:

-Explanation: The Stream API provides a powerful way to process sequences of elements (such as collections) in a functional style.
+Explanation: The Stream API was introduced in Java 8.
+It is mainly used when we want to process objects from a collection in a functional style.
 Streams support operations like map, filter, reduce, and more.

 Example1: